mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 When you begin working with me on a project, you become the new owner of its ramp-up documents.
 If you got stuck because something was documented poorly or not at all, please submit edits to fill the gaps.

 Thoughtfully document the code that you write.
-Aim to make the code self-documenting, but include source comments for things code can't express.
+Aim to make the code self-documenting, but include source comments for information that code can't express.
 Comment new code with roughly the same thoroughness as nearby code.

 ```python
 # Number of days per week (seven)   <-- BAD comment